Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Experiments

 Our study faces computational challenges due to high-dimensional data: stimuli (image embedding representation) in $\mathbb{R}^{512}$ and responses (flattened EEG representations) in $\mathbb{R}^{203}$ making search a difficult process without a large sampling budget.
 Evaluating $S$ is also computationally intensive, requiring cross-validation training of estimators on the 203D response space at each iteration.
 The need for multiple runs, baselines, and ablation studies compounds these challenges.
 We thus adopted a two-stage evaluation approach: ranking a predefined set of hypotheses and then optimizing in dimensionally-reduced spaces.

-\textbf{Unsupervised hypotheses ranking.} For ranking evaluations, we assume the system has access to a finite set of $L$ hypotheses $\mathcal{H} = \{h_1, \ldots, z^*, \ldots, h_L\}$, which allows us to compute score on a finite set of candidates.
+\textbf{Ranking a predefined set of hypotheses.} For ranking evaluations, we assume the system has access to a finite set of $L$ hypotheses $\mathcal{H} = \{h_1, \ldots, z^*, \ldots, h_L\}$, which allows us to compute score on a finite set of candidates.
 To simplify the interpretation of results, we included the mental target $z^*$ in $\mathcal{H}$ which guarantees the oracle baseline of the ``similarity to top rank'' metrics is 0 on Figure~\ref{fig:target_rank} right.
 This is by no means a requirement of our approach as we also demonstrate optimization results on dimensionally reduced spaces (see Figure~\ref{fig:optim}).
 We rank the hypotheses directly by their \algoname's scores, breaking ties randomly.
-The following metrics are then evaluated: \begin{itemize} \item \textbf{Score-distance correlation.} Pearson’s correlation coefficient $R(S(h), \rho_{\ztarget}(h))$ between \algoname{} scores and ground-truth target distances. \item \textbf{Target rank.} The rank of the target stimuli as measured by $\textit{rank}(\ztarget)=\sum_{h\in \mathcal{H}}\mathbb{I}(S(h)\geq S(\ztarget))$ where $\mathbb{I}(\cdot)$ is the indicator function. \item \textbf{Similarity at top rank.} We report the similarity of the best ranked hypothesis to the ground-truth target as $\rho_{\ztarget}(\hat{h})$. \end{itemize}
+The following metrics are then evaluated: \begin{itemize} \item \textbf{Score-distance correlation.} The Pearson’s correlation coefficient $R(S(h), \rho_{\ztarget}(h))$ between \algoname{} scores and ground-truth target distances. \item \textbf{Target rank.} The rank of the target stimuli as measured by $\textit{rank}(\ztarget)=\sum_{h\in \mathcal{H}}\mathbb{I}(S(h)\geq S(\ztarget))$ where $\mathbb{I}(\cdot)$ is the indicator function. \item \textbf{Similarity at top rank.} The similarity of the best ranked hypothesis to the ground-truth target as $\rho_{\ztarget}(\hat{h})$. \end{itemize}